Wang Chongyang: Condor Trilogy

 Wang Chongyang is mentioned by name in the wuxia novels The Legend of the Condor Heroes and The Return of the Condor Heroes by Jin Yong.
 He is already dead when the events in the first novel take place and the details of his life are revealed by other characters, such as his junior Zhou Botong.
-Wang Chongyang, who was nicknamed "Central Divine" (中神通 (zhōng shéntōng)), emerged as one of the top five martial artists in the jianghu (martial artists' community) in his time after a martial arts contest on Mount Hua.
+Wang Chongyang, who was nicknamed "Central Divine/Divine Apex" (中神通 (zhōng shéntōng)), emerged as one of the top five martial artists in the jianghu (martial artists' community) in his time after a martial arts contest on Mount Hua.
 He also founded the martial arts school Quanzhen School, which is based on the real-life Quanzhen School.
 After his death, his seven apprentices succeed him and lead Quanzhen to become one of the major orthodox martial arts schools in the jianghu.

 In the second novel, the protagonists Yang Guo and Xiaolongnü discover more details about Wang Chongyang's life in the Ancient Tomb on Mount Zhongnan, where the Quanzhen School is based.
 It is revealed that Wang Chongyang had a romantic relationship with Lin Chaoying, the founder of the Ancient Tomb School, which Xiaolongnü and Yang Guo are members of.
 Wang Chongyang had lost to Lin Chaoying in a contest and had to keep his promise to hand over possession of the tomb and lead a monastic life as a Taoist for the rest of his life.